 Let’s see what those five glamping options that may interest you and your family.

-Glamping Room Tents and Tipis?
+Glamping tipis, room tents, and luxury tents ?
 Did you even know there was such a thing?
-For those who still want the feel of tent camping but want the comforts of a real bed and mattress with a coffee pot by their side, this is tent camping…I mean tent glamping at it’s best!
+For those campers who still want the feel of tent camping but want the comforts of a real bed and mattress with a coffee pot by their side, this is tent camping…I mean tent glamping at it’s best!

-These livable tents remind me of the tents used in the Civil War reenactments.
+These luxury tents remind me of the tents used in the Civil War reenactments.
 But today, they have more modern amenities.
-Room tents are typically less expensive than cabins as they don’t have a kitchenette nor bathroom.
+Also called room tents, they are typically less expensive than cabins as they don’t have a kitchenette nor bathroom.

 So, if you’re going to rent one, our advice is to make sure it’s within comfortable walking distance to the campground bathroom.